Shawlion-privacy/slymask-privacy/index.md

 ### 7.1 Retention

-App data remains on your device by default until you delete the relevant content or uninstall the App.
-Data may be stored in UserDefaults, App sandbox files, or a local database.
+App data remains only on your device and may be held in volatile memory, UserDefaults, App sandbox files, the cache directory, or a local database.
+Retention depends on the data type:

+- Intermediate buffers used only for a single model inference and not retained as analysis results are released after that inference or when analysis is cancelled.
+Pose data for the current result remains in volatile memory only while the user views that result and is released when the user replaces the video, resets the analysis, or leaves the relevant feature.
+Data saved to local cache or a coach-review project follows the retention periods below.
+- Temporary video copies created for analysis are deleted when you replace the video, reset the analysis, or leave the relevant feature.
+Managed temporary files left by an interruption and older than 24 hours are removed the next time the analysis feature is initialized; iOS may remove temporary files earlier.
+- The local pose cache may contain limited head-region pose points.
+It expires seven days after the most recent access and is limited to 100 MB in total.
+Expired or older entries are removed during cache maintenance and can be cleared immediately through Profile — Data Management — Clear All Local Data.
+- Analysis history retains no more than 100 records.
+When that limit is exceeded, the oldest record, its key-frame images, and any linked coach-review project are deleted automatically.
+- User-saved key frames, player images, game and training records, and independently saved coach-review source videos, pose data, narration, and annotations remain on the device until the user deletes the relevant content, clears all local data, the linked record is automatically removed, or the App is uninstalled.

 ### 7.2 Deletion

 - You can delete individual records, analysis history, or coach-review projects from the relevant screen.
-- You can use Profile — Data Management to clear locally stored App data, including coach-review projects and their videos, narration, and annotations.
+- You can use Profile — Data Management to clear locally stored App data, including pose cache, analysis history, key frames, player images, and coach-review projects and their videos, pose data, narration, and annotations.
 - Uninstalling the App normally removes data in its local container.
 - Subscriptions and lifetime-purchase records are managed by Apple and are not automatically cancelled when you uninstall the App or clear local data.
 You can restore purchases through Apple after reinstalling.
 - To prevent abnormal repeated redemption of free quotas or share rewards, a small number of local counters may be managed separately from ordinary content, but they still remain only on the device.

 ### 7.3 Cache and Exported Copies

 Video analysis, key-frame extraction, export, and sharing may create cache or temporary files.
-The system or App removes those files as needed.
+Pose cache is removed under the time and size rules in Section 7.1.
+Other temporary export files exist only in the App's temporary directory, are not intended for long-term storage, and may be removed by the App or iOS when no longer needed; uninstalling the App removes copies remaining inside the App container.

 Copies saved to the photo library or Files app, or sent to WeChat or another third-party app, are no longer controlled by the App.
 Delete those copies from the corresponding location or third-party app when necessary.